Skip to main content

 The replacement NVIDIA SN2100 switch must have the following characteristics:

-• Management network connectivity is functional.
+• Management network connectivity must be functional.

 Procedure summary